devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 ## Changes

-**V1.3.3**
+**Version 1.3.4**

-- Updated to v5.13.300 (YouTube for Android TV)
+- Updated to v5.21.300 (YouTube for Android TV)
-- Updated to v1.61.0 (uBlock Origin)
+- Updated to v1.61.2 (uBlock Origin)
-- Updated to v5.9.6 (SponsorBlock)
+- Updated to v5.10.3 (SponsorBlock)
-- Fixed white screen issue when open app
-- Fixed navigation bar flickering issue
-- Fixed the multi-touch issue on touch screen
-- Fixed screen rotation issue on Android tablets/mobiles (Samsung Tab S10 tested)
+- Improved performance on devices running Android 15
-- Fixed screensaver issue on Google TV
+- Improved performance for unstable connections
+- Optimized for faster loading time on eMMC storage
-- Fixed crash issue on some devices
+- Fixed some known bugs
-- ~~Enabled playback at the highest resolution quality (1080P/2K)~~
-- Updated banner logo for Projectivy Launcher, Android TV launcher
-- Optimization for Google TV Streamer, Fire TV Stick (MediaTek)
+- Optimized for Google TV Streamer
-- Updated layout engine
-- Updated **[Codecs](https://gitlab.com/energylove/originproject#codecs)** on XDA & GitLab.
-For Android 9 & 10+ devices, please read **Codecs** again.
+- Updated post #1 on XDA & GitLab
+- Updated latest layout engine

 ---